knickels/Player-Stage-Manual/CONTROLLER_C.md

 >

-## <a name="sec_Coding_ConnectingToServer"> Connecting to the Server and Proxies With Your Code</a>
+## <a name="sec_Coding_ConnectingToServer"> 6.1 Connecting to the Server and Proxies With Your Code</a>

 The first thing to do within your code is to include the Player header file.
-Assuming Player/Stage is installed correctly on your machine then this can be done with the line `#include <libplayerc++/playerc++.h>` (if you're using C then type `#include <libplayerc/playerc.h>` instead).
+Assuming Player/Stage is installed correctly on your machine then this can be done with the line `#include <libplayerc/playerc.h>`.

 Next we need to establish a Player Client, which will interact with the Player server for you.
-To do this we use the line:
+To do this we use the lines:
 ```
-PlayerClient client_name(hostname, port);
+playerc_client_t *client;
+client = playerc_client_create(NULL, "localhost", 6665);
 ```
-What this line does is declare a new object which is a PlayerClient called `client_name` which connects to the Player server at the given address.
+What this does is declare a new object which is a playerc_client called `client` which connects to the Player server at the given address.
 The hostname and port is like that discussed in [Device Address](CFGFILES.md#sec_ConfigurationFile_DeviceAddress).
 If your code is running on the same computer (or robot) as the Player server you wish to connect to then the hostname is "localhost" otherwise it will be the IP address of the